Carlos9855/Sistemas-inteligentes-Prac-3/README.md

 ## EXPERIMENTS
-On the part of experiments first we are taking one combination and we are solving it with all the heuristic functions to compare the time that takes to every function.
-At the bottom we are calculating the average of every function.
+In the experiments part, first a combination is taken and solved with all heuristic functions for is solved with all the heuristic functions to compare the time it takes compare the time taken by each function.
+In the background the average of each function is calculated.
   || H1 | H2 | H3 |
  :---: | :---: | :---: | :---:
  ||  32.86 seconds | 0.571 seconds | 37.68 seconds